Insights & Discussion

 2021 Nutrients Association of Coffee Consumption and Its Types According to Addition of Sugar and Creamer with Metabolic Syndrome Incidence in a Korean Population from the Health Examinees (HEXA) Study Tan LJ, Jeon HJ, Park SH, Kim SA, Lim K, Chung S, et al.

-Cohort Study Blood Sugar Coffee HDL-C
+Cohort Study Blood Sugar HDL-C Metabolic Syndrome

 The study was designed to evaluate the link between coffee intake and the onset of metabolic syndrome, utilizing participant data sourced from the Health Examinees study.
 Metabolic Syndrome was identified based on the criteria set by the Adult Treatment Panel III of the National Cholesterol Education Program.
 The researchers deployed a multivariate Cox proportional hazards regression model to examine the relationship between different levels of coffee consumption and the incidence of metabolic syndrome.